Gathering for Pachamanca in Peru

 4. Prepare for the Journey

-Pack essentials such as comfortable walking shoes, light layers, a hat, sunscreen, insect repellent, a reusable water bottle, and your camera to capture the picturesque landscapes.
+Pack essentials such as comfortable walking shoes, light layers, a hat, sunscreen, insect repellent, a reusable water bottle, and your camera to capture picturesque landscapes.
 Check out our full packing list here.

 5. Arrive at Machu Picchu Pueblo